| Design and the Anthropic Principle

 over-abundance of heavy elements made by stars, and again life would not

+be possible.
 A second, possibly more delicate, balance

 occurs for supernovae.
 It appears that an outward surge of neutrinos